janko/rodauth-omniauth/README.md

 end
 ```

 With this configuration, the identity record will be automatically synced with most recent state on each provider login.
-If you would like to only save provider data on first login, you can override the insert hash instead:
+If you would like to only save provider data when the identity is created, you can override the insert hash instead:

 ```rb
 # this data will be stored only on first login